samagosti7/HTML-CSS-Essentials-Project/README.md

 ##Bugs
 At the very bottom of the page, there are two small margin-like areas of green surrounding the social media footer.
 The area at the top of the footer is intentional, however the area at the bottom is not, and I consider it a bug.
 I entered 0 margin and padding for the overarching html and body elements, and inspecting the area on dev-tools yielded no hints to where it comes from.

-Mysterious small grey border around the dividing line (i.e., the styled hr) separating nav bar from hero image/header on home page.
+Mysterious small grey border around the dividing line (i.e., the styled hr with id "hero-hr") separating nav bar from hero image/header on home page.
+Less noticeable grey semi-border on the more general styler hr, not there by design.